MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Microsoft.Graph.Identity.Governance.md

 ### [Resume-MgEntitlementManagementAccessPackageAssignmentRequest](Resume-MgEntitlementManagementAccessPackageAssignmentRequest.md)
 In Azure AD entitlement management, when an access package policy has been enabled to call out a custom extension and the request processing is waiting for the callback from the customer, the customer can initiate a resume action.
-It is performed on an accessPackageAssignmentRequest object whose **requestStatus** is in a \`WaitingForCallback\` state.
+It is performed on an accessPackageAssignmentRequest object whose **requestStatus** is in a `WaitingForCallback` state.

 ### [Resume-MgIdentityGovernanceLifecycleWorkflowRunTaskProcessingResult](Resume-MgIdentityGovernanceLifecycleWorkflowRunTaskProcessingResult.md)
 Resume a task processing result that's `inProgress`.
-An Azure Logic Apps system-assigned managed identity calls this API.
+In the default case an Azure Logic Apps system-assigned managed identity calls this API.
+For more information read about Lifecycle Workflows extensibility approach.

 ### [Resume-MgIdentityGovernanceLifecycleWorkflowTaskReportTaskProcessingResult](Resume-MgIdentityGovernanceLifecycleWorkflowTaskReportTaskProcessingResult.md)
 Resume a task processing result that's `inProgress`.
-An Azure Logic Apps system-assigned managed identity calls this API.
+In the default case an Azure Logic Apps system-assigned managed identity calls this API.
+For more information read about Lifecycle Workflows extensibility approach.

 ### [Resume-MgIdentityGovernanceLifecycleWorkflowTemplateTaskProcessingResult](Resume-MgIdentityGovernanceLifecycleWorkflowTemplateTaskProcessingResult.md)
 Resume a task processing result that's `inProgress`.
-An Azure Logic Apps system-assigned managed identity calls this API.
+In the default case an Azure Logic Apps system-assigned managed identity calls this API.
+For more information read about Lifecycle Workflows extensibility approach.

 ### [Select-MgEntitlementManagementAccessPackage](Select-MgEntitlementManagementAccessPackage.md)
 Select matching entitlement management accessPackage